Cite this answer

 | Osteoporosis — bone formation | subcutaneous | 80–80 mcg | once daily | Inject into periumbilical abdomen.
 Administer initially in a setting where patient can sit or lie down if dizziness occurs.
 Maximum duration 2 years lifetime; follow with antiresorptive therapy. |

-Dosing information is for educational purposes only.
+Reported ranges are for research context only.
 Consult a qualified healthcare professional before using any peptide.

 Research summary

-The pivotal ACTIVE trial (n=2,463) demonstrated abaloparatide 80 mcg daily reduced vertebral fracture risk by 86% and non-vertebral fracture risk by 43% versus placebo over 18 months.
+The pivotal ACTIVE trial (n=2,463) demonstrated abaloparatide 80 mcg daily reduced vertebral fracture risk by 86% (relative reduction) and non-vertebral fracture risk by 43% (relative reduction) versus placebo over 18 months.
 Head-to-head comparison with teriparatide showed significantly greater improvements in total hip and femoral neck BMD.
 The ACTIVExtend extension study confirmed durable fracture protection after transitioning to alendronate.
 Markers of bone formation (P1NP) increased rapidly, while resorption markers (CTX) showed a lesser rise than with teriparatide, supporting the favorable anabolic window hypothesis.[1][2][3][4][5]

 Evidence grading